elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

 >     iptables -A INPUT -i eth1 -d 239.0.0.0/8 -p igmp -j ACCEPT
 >

-My FreeBSD machine had no external facing ports to the internet, so I actually didn&#8217;t have a firewall running on it.
+My FreeBSD machine had no external facing ports to the internet, so I actually didn't have a firewall running on it.
 But if I did, I would run **pf** and set the following rules by converting the above **iptables** rules to pf rules:

     # allow Multicast traffic
     pass in on em0 inet proto igmp to 224.0.0.0/4 allow-opts pass in on em0 inet proto udp  to 224.0.0.0/4

-Taken from &#8220;<a href="http://un.geeig.net/openbsd-vdsl.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://un.geeig.net/openbsd-vdsl.html']);">Using OpenBSD with VDSL</a>&#8221; and this as well:
+Taken from "<a href="http://un.geeig.net/openbsd-vdsl.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://un.geeig.net/openbsd-vdsl.html']);">Using OpenBSD with VDSL</a>" and this as well:

     # allow UPnP traffic
     pass in on em0 from any to 239.0.0.0/8 keep state